Practice targeted AMC-style multiple-choice questions on emergency medicine.

 A 30-year-old woman presents to the emergency department with a 2-day history of fever, sore throat, and a diffuse rash.
 She recently started taking a new medication for her epilepsy.
 On examination, she is febrile at 38.2°C, with a heart rate of 100 bpm and blood pressure of 110/70 mmHg.
 The rash is erythematous and involves the trunk and extremities, with some areas of desquamation.
 Laboratory tests reveal leukocytosis with eosinophilia and elevated liver enzymes.
 Which of the following is the most likely diagnosis?

-A 68-year-old male presents to the ED with a painful lump in his groin that has been present for 3 days.
-He reports nausea but denies vomiting.
-His vital signs are stable.
-An abdominal CT is performed, and a slice is shown.
+A 45-year-old male presents to the ED with left flank pain radiating to his groin.
+He reports nausea but no vomiting.
+Vitals are stable.
+A focused assessment with sonography for trauma (FAST) exam is performed, with a view obtained as shown.
 What is the MOST appropriate next step in management?

-A 55-year-old male presents to the emergency department with a 2-day history of left lower quadrant abdominal pain, associated with fever (38.2°C) and mild nausea.
-He denies vomiting, diarrhoea, or rectal bleeding.
-On examination, he has localised tenderness in the left iliac fossa.
-His blood pressure is 130/80 mmHg, heart rate 85 bpm, respiratory rate 16 bpm.
-Blood tests show a white cell count of 14 x 10^9/L and CRP 80 mg/L. A CT scan of the abdomen and pelvis is performed (image provided).
-Considering the patient's presentation and the findings on the provided image, which of the following is the most appropriate initial management strategy?
+A 68-year-old man presents with 3 days of worsening left lower quadrant pain, fever, and nausea.
+He has a history of diverticulosis.
+On examination, he is tachycardic (HR 105), afebrile (37.5°C), and has localised tenderness with guarding in the left iliac fossa.
+His blood tests show a WCC of 16 x 10^9/L and CRP 150 mg/L. He is commenced on intravenous antibiotics.
+A CT scan is performed (image provided).
+Considering the clinical context and the findings on the image, what is the most appropriate next step in management?

 A 68-year-old male presents to the emergency department with a 12-hour history of severe, constant left groin pain.
 He reports a bulge in his groin that has been present for several years, which he can usually reduce himself.
 However, today he has been unable to push it back in, and the pain has become excruciating.
 He denies any fever, nausea, or vomiting.
 On examination, his vital signs are stable: temperature 37.0°C, heart rate 88 bpm, blood pressure 130/80 mmHg, respiratory rate 16 breaths/min, and oxygen saturation 98% on room air.
 Abdominal examination is unremarkable.
 Palpation of the left groin reveals a firm, tender mass that is non-reducible.
 The overlying skin is erythematous, but there is no crepitus.
 A CT scan of the abdomen and pelvis is performed, and an axial slice is shown.
 Considering the clinical presentation and the findings demonstrated in the image, what is the MOST appropriate next step in management?